 Q6: When is my public lecture?

-A6: 90 minutes prior to the oral defence.
+A6: 60 minutes prior to the oral examination.

 This helps create a seamless process and momentum.
-Geography provides the regulations on the public lecture as follows.
-The lecture is expected to be about 45 minutes with an additional 10 minutes for questions.
+Geography provides the regulations on the public lecture as follows: The lecture is expected to be about 45 minutes with an additional 10 minutes for questions.
 The candidate should consult their supervisor about the form and content of the presentation, but emphasis should be placed on the contributions of the thesis.
-The candidate and thesis examination board then proceed to the closed-door oral thesis examination.
-If the lecture and defence are in different venues, there will be a break of about 30 minutes between the two.
+The candidate and thesis examination committee then proceed to the oral thesis exam room.

 Q7: How much time do I need to make changes to my thesis?

 A7: Theoretically, maximum six weeks after a successful defence.

 The thesis guidelines state that to "pass with minor revisions" (a common scenario) you are able to complete the revisions and have the document submitted to SGPS within six weeks.
 Allow time for approval by your thesis examination board (usually the supervisor withholds the final signature on the certificate of examination form).
 Besides one copy of your thesis, you will need (completed):